snort3/libdaq/modules/pcap/README.pcap.md

 to potentially hang indefinitely.
 Enabling immediate delivery mode will cause LibPCAP to use TPACKET_V2 instead of TPACKET_V3.

+Most DAQ modules operating in file readback mode do not bother returning a timeout receive status, no matter the timestamps involved.
+To have the PCAP DAQ module simulate these, use the 'readback_timeout' variable.
+With that enabled, packets with time deltas greater than the configured timeout duration will be held for a subsequent receive call and a timeout status returned.
+Given a great enough delta, multiple timeouts may occur before the next packet is returned.
+This option has no effect in non-file readback mode.

 The PCAP DAQ module does not count filtered packets.

 Requirements